-The plat meets state and local regulations;
+- The plat meets state and local regulations;

 - Accurately reflect approvals associated with Preliminary Subdivision Plans, Recombinations, Administrative Site Reviews, or Master Plans that may precede them;

 - Establishes boundaries and addresses that affect the construction of buildings on the property.

 A staff review officer coordinates review and approval.
 The review may be a single track or a multi-track.

 Single track – Certain maps typically require review by Planning and Development and no more than one other department.
 These include boundary surveys, exempt maps, recombinations, tree conservation areas, transit easement maps, and right-of-way dedications not related to an approved or pending development plan.

 Multi-track - A map related to an approved development plan, subdivision, site plan or master plan typically requires review by Planning and Development and at least two other departments.

-- Some maps require prior approval of Concurrent Review drawings under the conditions of approval for subdivisions or site plans.
+- Some maps require prior approval of Site Permit Review (SPR) drawings under the conditions of approval for subdivisions or site plans.

 - If legal documents (such as the Transit Easement Template) are required to be approved prior to staff signing off on the preliminary plat, they must be submitted to LegalDocumentReview@raleighnc.gov

 Approvals or Permits Issued

-City of Raleigh signed maps approved for recordation at Wake County or Durham Register of Deeds and must be done within 14 days of signatures.
+City of Raleigh signed maps approved for recordation at Wake or Durham County Register of Deeds and must be done within 14 days of signatures.

 Key Steps in the Process

 - The applicant submits the map to the Planning and Development Customer Service Center.
 A licensed North Carolina professional land surveyor must prepare, stamp, and seal a map for recording.
 Consult a surveyor well in advance of the need to record the map.
 For maps that required approval of legal documents related to an approved preliminary subdivision, the legal documents are required to be submitted with the recorded map.

 - The use of public rights-of-way may require the approval of an encroachment agreement by the City Council.

 - The applicant is notified by telephone to pick up the marked-up copy and comment sheet at the Planning and Development Customer Service Center.